IBM/knative101/workshop/exercise-6/README.md

 ## Advanced Debugging
 Up until this point, we've used the Knative CLI to deploy, update, and interact with our application.
 While our application is running on Kubernetes, we haven't had to interact with any of the underlying Kubernetes components.
-If we wanted to control or view the application at this layer of the stack, we certainly could.
+If we did want to control or view the application at this layer of the stack, we certainly could.

 ### Knative from the Kubernetes Layer
 Knative defines some objects for each component as Kubernetes [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources)(CRDs).
 A CRD is used to define a new resource type in Kubernetes.
 Knative [Serving](https://github.com/knative/docs/tree/master/docs/serving#serving-resources) includes a number of Custom Resource Definitions, including Service, Route, Configuration, and Revision.